hypothesis/bouncer/README.rst

   variable set in the environment then unexpected Python exceptions will be reported to Sentry and a generic error page shown to the user.

-ELASTICSEARCH_HOST
+ELASTICSEARCH_URL
-  The hostname of the Elasticsearch server that bouncer will read annotations from (default: localhost)
+  The url (host and port) of the Elasticsearch server that bouncer will read annotations from (default: localhost:9201)

 ELASTICSEARCH_INDEX
   The name of the Elasticsearch index that bouncer will read annotations from (default: hypothesis)

-ELASTICSEARCH_PORT
-  The port of the Elasticsearch server that bouncer will read annotations from (default: 9200)

 ELASTICSEARCH_AWS_{ACCESS_KEY_ID,SECRET_ACCESS_KEY,REGION}
   If all three of these environment variables are set, bouncer will assume that